NazgulT/Coursera-Getting-and-Cleaning-Data/README.md

 6. Set the names columns in each data table

-7. Merget all tables together to get on huge data set
+7. Merged all tables together to get on huge data set

 8. Extract only the measurements on the mean and standard deviation for each measurement.
 Filter out only column names with mean and std in it using regular expression: "mean\\(\\)|std\\(\\)" and select from dplyr